Testimonial of a HIV Positive

 From the positive diagnosis, I felt a huge contempt for myself and the life I had lived until then.
 I decided to start over.
 I tried to learn a little more about computer science in order to make a living (I owe it to Simone).
 I learned enough to be able to assemble the machines I use and occasionally do some maintenance and get some change.
-Today I already do some sitesThere is a lot ... but I will taking.
+Today I already do some sites… Not much, but I'm taking it.
 I have bigger projects, but I lack resources.

 While living in the house support, thought I would go crazy for the lack of life perspective, the lack of a horizon, the lack of hope.
 The support homes meet a particular social role, but that was not what I was looking for.
 I did not want a place to wait for death to come, wanted to fight for my life, I understand the magnitude of how life.

 Suddenly everything changed, almost casually.
 There was a new patient in home support, Waldir, very weak, he needed to go to the Day Hospital daily.
 There was no one to accompany me and asked if I would do that.

 I said yes.
 After all, it was an opportunity to be helpful and more than a chance to get out, see the world, people, lighten my thoughts.

 It was a relatively simple routine: in the morning I would give him a bath, clean his bedsores (I had to learn a lot about human frailty and recognize that it could be me in his place someday…), do the bandages as the nurse had taught me and forwarding him, step by step, to the ambulance, known as "pope all", an irony without limits ...

 Arriving at the hospital, he would put him in a wheelchair and take him to the third floor, where he would be placed on a bed and given intravenous medication.
 It was there like that all day.